 UC Berkeley flip-flops on Ann Coulter, proposes May date

-University of California, Berkeley officials said Thursday they have a "grave concern" of violence on campus if Ann Coulter follows through on her threat to speak next week at the university.
-Chancellor Nicholas B. Dirks instead proposed an alternate May 2 date for the conservative author.
+University of California, Berkeley officials said Thursday they have a "grave concern" of violence on campus if Ann Coulter follows through on her vow to speak next week at the university.
+Dirks said police have "very specific intelligence regarding threats that could pose a grave danger to the speaker," her audience and protesters.

 Add your comments below